Hardtack: History

 Royal Navy hardtack during Queen Victoria's reign was made by machine at the Royal Clarence Victualing Yard at Gosport, Hampshire, stamped with the Queen's mark and the number of the oven in which it was baked.
 When machinery was introduced into the process, the dough was thoroughly mixed and rolled into sheets about 2 yd long and 1 yd wide, which were then stamped in one stroke into about sixty hexagonal shaped biscuits.
 The hexagonal shape saved material and time and made them easier to pack compared to the traditional circular shaped biscuit.
 Hardtack remained an important part of the Royal Navy sailor's diet until the introduction of canned foods; canned meat was first marketed in 1814, and preserved beef in tins was officially introduced to the Royal Navy rations in 1847.

 As early as the Spanish–American War in 1898, some military hardtack was used by service members in etching or writing notes, often commemorating events or coined with phrases of the time.

 Cocket bread

 Cocket bread was a type of bread in England, as referenced in the Assize of Bread and Ale (temp. incert.) (c.
 1266), where it is one of several kinds of bread named.
 It seems to have been hard sea-biscuit, which perhaps had then some mark or seal (a cocket) on it; or else, was so called from its being designed for the use of the coxswains, or seamen.

 Modern use

 Commercially available hardtack is a significant source of food energy in a small, durable package.
-A store-bought 24-gram cracker can contain 100 calories (20 percent from fat) from 2 grams of protein but practically no fiber.
+A store-bought 24-gram cracker can contain 100 calories (20 percent from fat) and 2 grams of protein.